-- Anyone who is not a regular staff member or student of the school is defined as a "visitor". - Any visitor to the school must report to the office upon arrival at the school. - Parents or citizens wishing to observe a classroom while school is in session are requested to arrange such visits in advance with the teacher so that class disruptions are minimized. - Teachers are not expected to take class time to discuss individual matters with visitors. - School visitations during regular school hours by students who are not enrolled in the Chickasha Public Schools are prohibited.
+- Anyone who is not a regular staff member or student of the school is defined as a "visitor". - Upon arrival to the school, all visitors must sign in at the visitor management kiosk with a valid I.D.
+All visitors are required to have a visitor's badge on while in the building. - Parents or citizens wishing to observe a classroom while school is in session are requested to arrange such visits in advance with the teacher so that class disruptions are minimized. - Teachers are not expected to take class time to discuss individual matters with visitors. - School visitations during regular school hours by students who are not enrolled in the Chickasha Public Schools are prohibited.
 Any exceptions to this policy shall be approved by the building principal. - It is the policy of the board of education that all visitors to any school facility obtain a visitor's pass at the building principal's office.
 Parents are requested not to send or allow siblings to visit students in the classroom.